Roof Perimeter Edge Metal • What It Is, Types, Codes, Etc.

 Wind-uplift force is far greater at the perimeter (and especially the corners) of a roof than anywhere else.
 Edge metal is a very important part of the roof, because it prevents catastrophic roof blow-off during high winds.

 Roof edge metal is typically pre-fabricated from steel or aluminum and sold by the roof system manufacturer.
 There are companies that specialize in edge metal and produce excellent products which roofing manufacturers will approve for use with their roof systems.

 Types of Perimeter Edge Metal

-- Gravel Stop Fascia: Edge metal system where a fascia system includes a gravel stop feature.
+Gravel Stop Fascia: Edge securement system where a fascia system includes a gravel stop feature.

 How Edge Metal is Installed

 Wood blocking, typically a combination of 2×4’s, 2×6’s, or 2×8’s, is installed directly on the roof deck at the edge of the roof (or on top of a parapet wall).